nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 * Access rights: Any

-List the available timestamp services configured for the security server
+List the available timestamp services configured for the Security Server
 ```
 xrdsst timestamp list-configured
 ```

 #### 4.2.5 Certificate management commands

-These commands allow us to perform certificate operations of a security server.
+These commands allow us to perform certificate operations of a Security Server.

 ##### 4.2.5.1 Certificate download CSRS